 In April 2015, Treasury Metals submitted an Environmental Impact Statement (EIS) for the proposed Goliath Gold Project (the Project) to the Canadian Environmental Assessment Agency (the Agency) for consideration under the Canadian Environmental Assessment Act (CEAA), 2012.
 The Agency reviewed the submission and informed Treasury Metals that the requirements of the EIS Guidelines for the Project were met and that the Agency would begin its technical review of the submission.
 In June 2015, the Agency issued a series of information requests to Treasury Metals regarding the EIS and supporting appendices (referred to herein as the Round 1 information requests).
-The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, First Nations and other Aboriginal peoples, as well as interested stakeholders.
+The Round 1 information requests included questions from the Agency, other federal and provincial reviewers, and members of Indigenous communities, as well as interested stakeholders.
 As part of the Round 1 information request process, the Agency requested that Treasury Metals consolidate the responses to the information requests into a revised EIS for the Project.

 Appendix GG to the revised EIS (TSF Failure Modelling) presents the potential impacts should a failure occur at the tailings storage facility (TSF).
 The assessment considered worst-credible conditions of a highly unlikely hypothetical failure of the TSF.
 The information presented in this appendix is summarized in Section 4 of the revised EIS.
+Although the project design has undergone minor refinements, the changes are not substantial enough to change the overall outcomes and results contained herein.
 Two components are included: